aumcode/nfx/Source/NFX/ApplicationModel/Pile/README.md

 ```
 we can do the same with strings, as strings use UTF8 direct encoding into memory buffer.
 The performance is similar.

+** 3 - Working with CLR objects **

+The **major business benefit of the Pile** is that it allows you to work with pretty much **any .NET types without special treatment**.
+You do not need to create and maintain extra DTO copies, instead - work with your business domain.

+Working with regular .NET objects is no different than the example above, byte[] and strings are special types that bypass serializer altogether, whereas any other types go via SlimSerializer which is used in the special Batch mode for performance.
+See the (IPile Interface)[IPile.cs].

+There are a few cases that Pile does not support by design:
+* Classes with unmanaged handles/resources (unless they are serializable via ISerializable/[OnSer/Deser] mechanisms)
+* Delegates/function pointers

+Keep in mind: if you serialize a huge object graph into a Pile - it will take it as long as it fits in a segmnet (256 Mb by default), however this is not a good and intended design of using Pile.
+Store smaller business- oriented objects instead.
+If you need to store huge graphs use [ICache](ICache.cs) instead (see below).